Domaine Paul Janin et Fils - Clos du Tremblay 2013

 Bettane & Desseauve

-Le Clos du Tremblay is a high-quality, consistent addition to the Moulin-à-Vent range from the Paul Janin & Fils estate.
+Le Clos du Tremblay represents a high-quality and consistent step up in the Moulin-à-Vent range from the Paul Janin & Fils estate.
 Silky smooth, rich, and well-structured, with notes of blackcurrant, this wine combines powerful tannins with a mineral character.
 Long and flavorful!

 Buy Paul Janin et Fils wines at the best prices in a private sale!